 (R-Lawton)

-Tonya was first elected to the Michigan Senate in November 2010, following three terms in the House of Representatives.
+Tonya was elected to the Senate in 2010 and again in 2014, following three terms in the House of Representatives.
 During her first term she was chosen by her Senate colleagues to serve as President Pro Tempore of the Senate, only the second woman in Michigan’s history to hold this position.
-She continues to hold this position in her second term.

 State Senator Rebekah Warren